kunal-1207/OpsForge/README.md

     ↓
 Kubernetes
 ```

-The model supports synchronization, drift detection, deployment health, and rollback-oriented workflows.
+The workflow supports:

+* Declarative deployment
+* Synchronization
+* Drift detection
+* Deployment health
+* Rollback-oriented operations

 ---

-Observability
+# Observability

-Observability is treated as a platform capability rather than an afterthought.
+Observability is treated as a **platform capability**, not an afterthought.

 ```text
                     ┌── Prometheus
                     │